wushigang2/derrick/README.md

  decode      decode a file.
 ```

-## encode: convert the file into DNA sequences
+## Encoding: convert the file into DNA sequences
 ```sh
 derrick encode
 ```